 You’ll go to Chelsea, the Meatpacking District, West Village, Tribeca and Lower Manhattan along the High Line; you’ll finish along the Hudson River.

-Highlights: the Hudson Yards Architectural Complex, the Shed, The Vessel, the Edge, the High Line, the Chelsea Galleries and Market, the Whitney Museum of American Art, the Hudson River Park, the World Trade Center metro Station
+Highlights: Moynihan Train Station, the Hudson Yards Architectural Complex, the Shed, The Vessel, the Edge, the High Line, the Chelsea Galleries and Market, Little Island, the Whitney Museum of American Art, the Hudson River Park, the World Trade Center metro Station

-Metro: Hudson Yards, line 7 (departure) and World Trade Center, line A, C, E (arrival).
+Metro: Hudson Yards, line 7 (departure) or Penn Station, lines A, C, E (departure) and World Trade Center, lines A, C, E (arrival).

 Good to know: On this trek, there are many restrooms and places to sit .
 To eat, you’ll have to get off the High Line or leave the Hudson River Park.

-Next, have a look at The Shed and/or the Mall, and if you can afford it, don’t miss a climb to the Edge, “the highest outdoor sky deck in the Western Hemisphere”.
+At Hudson yards, have also a look at The Shed with its free art shows and/or the Mall with its numerous shops, often luxury ones.
+If you feel like it and if you have a reservation (there’s a fee to enter), climb to the Edge, “the highest outdoor sky deck in the Western Hemisphere”.
 You’ll see Manhattan and the Hudson River from high in the air, with even a glass floor to make you believe you are flying above the streets!

-Then , rejoin the High Line above West 30th St.
+You’ll then be ready to rejoin the High Line at West 30th St.

 The High Line was an old elevated railway line built in its time to avoid accidents.
 It was nearly demolished before being transformed into a hanging garden by an association of visionaries.